 - April 1: Importing schools will usually review all applications by this date, although TE decisions may be offered earlier

-The institution to which the student is applying for TE will notify Valparaiso University’s Office of Financial Aid of acceptance or denial of the TE application.
-When Financial Aid received this communication, they will email the applicant’s family to share the news.
+The institution to which the student is applying for TE will notify both the family and Valparaiso University’s Office of Financial Aid of acceptance or denial of the TE application.

 Continuing TE Benefits